semmel/StaticLand/doc/cancelable.md

 This is another *difference* to many cancelable computations represented by Promises.
 For example, aborting a `fetch` computation is known to reject the resulting promise with `AbortError`.
 Thus, a Cancelable `fetch` Computation should guarantee that the `AbortError` rejection does not reach the onFailure callback.

+When Cancelables are sequentially chained together by composing Cancelable-returning functions e.g. via [`chain`](cancelable-api.md#chainf-cancelable), the cancellation travels the chain up, cancelling the computation which is active in the moment of calling `abort()`.

 Generators of Cancelable Computations
 -------------------------